Where was Andor filmed? Discover Andor filming locations, from Ferrix to Niamos, and the real-world sets behind the show.

 Where was Andor Filmed?

-If you’ve ever watched an Andor episode and thought, Wow, that looks suspiciously like the Scottish Highlands, congratulations — you have a keen eye, and you’re correct.
-Here are a few standout filming spots worth mentioning:
+So, if you’ve ever watched an Andor episode and thought, Wow, that looks suspiciously like the Scottish Highlands, congratulations — you have a keen eye, and you’re correct.

 #1.
 Scotland: The Planet Aldhani

+Where was Aldhani filmed?
 In Andor Season 1, the breathtaking Scottish Highlands replaced Aldhani, the remote, mountainous planet on which Cassian Andor is roped into a high-stakes heist.

 It’s the perfect backdrop for intense stares, morally gray decision-making, and Nemik delivering some of the most inspiring rebellion speeches on this side of the Outer Rim.